 How Rats Get into Your Property

-Rats are found everywhere.
-Rats live in all the same climates where humans do, tropical to seasonal.
+Rats are all over the world, living in all the same climates where humans do, tropical to seasonal.

 Most species can infest the entire apartment building, hotels, houses, and boats.
 Other species may stay secluded in dark basements.
 But they all chew on just about everything including glass and wiring.
 Cardboard, paper, and insulation is turned into their bedding, and a severe rodent infestation can destroy a home in less than a year.